- Title: Factfulness – Ten Reasons We’re Wrong About the World and Why Things Are Better Than You Think.

 - Authors: Hans Rosling, Ola Rosling, Anna Rosling Rönnlund

 - Recommendation Score: 5/5

 Factfulness is about how to get the world right.
-In a fast-changing world, where our brains are bombarded with a large amount of information all the time, this book helps the reader to build a fact-based view about the global events and issues.
-It provides some basic mental tools, that can be used by individuals (as individuals, or members in organizations and governments) to elaborate more insightful opinions and to take better decisions.
-The book is full of eye-opening facts and is very pleasant to read.
+In a fast-changing world, our brains are bombarded with a large amount of information all the time.
+This book gives insights about how to deal with data and build a fact-based view of global events and issues.
+It provides some mental tools for individuals, organizations, and governments to make better decisions.
+Factfulness is full of eye-opening facts and is very pleasant to read.

-Based on this exercise, Rosling noticed that when people don’t know the correct answer their results were not random (otherwise they would score 33% right for the given 3 choices, like would the chimpanzees do!).
-He concluded that the problem is that people have a distorted image about the world, which makes them score worse than the chimpanzees!
+Based on this exercise, Rosling noticed that when people don’t know the correct answer, their results were not random (otherwise they would score 33% right for the given 3 choices, like would the chimpanzees do!).
+He concluded that the problem is that people have a distorted image of the world, which makes them score worse than the chimpanzees!

-Hans Rosling’s TED talks were what motivated me to read this book in the first place.
-Rosling, who passed away in 2017 before the publication of book, had several decades of experience in global health.
+Hans Rosling’s TED talks motivated me to read this book.
+Rosling, who passed away in 2017 before the book was published, had several decades of experience in global health.
 He had a very rich experience so that the book is almost his biography.

 The 4 levels

 The author suggests not to talk about developed and developing countries anymore since it reflects a simplified view (the west and the rest) that does not help to understand the world today.
 Instead, Rosling suggests classifying the world based on income levels, and identifies 4 levels:

 Based on these levels, the book presents a new vision of the world.